apetrone11235/angela-petrone.github.io/_posts/2019-02-15-Bryce Harper.md

 ```
 ![]({{site.baseurl}}/img/ResHistRunsAllowed.png)

-These results looked good to me overall and aligned with the projections on [Baseball-Reference.com](https://www.baseball-reference.com/teams/PHI/2018.shtml).
+These results were not surprisingly weaker than our Runs Scored model because we have less data; however taking into account the significance of the model and the diagnostic results, I felt reasonably confident about using it.

 Making the equations provided by the regression output, we have:
 ```
 Runs Scored = -753.88 + 2556.32*OBP + 1591.61*SLG